So, your Shark Tank pitch has been accepted, your episode has been filmed, and you got a call from the producer to confirm your air date. Now what?

 The team at Human Marketing is proud to say that our client Thompson Tee successfully pitched the Sharks and walked away with a sweet deal.
 Thompson Tee's co-founders Billy Thompson and Randy Choi did a lot of the hard work upfront to write the pitch, secure the episode and close the deal.
 What the average Shark Tank viewer didn't see was the work Human Marketing did behind-the-scenes to ensure that Thompson Tee's digital marketing efforts and website were ready for the big day.

-We'll share our top 5 tips to prepare for Shark Tank based on our first-hand experience.
+Want to know how we did it?
+In this post, we'll share our top 5 tips to prepare for Shark Tank based on our first-hand experience.

 1. Pre-Show Promotion